Blazing the Way: Trail Markings a Thru-Hiker Should Know

 This also makes them easy to replace in case one has been damaged or needs replacing so that hikers are able to find their way around a hiking trail with ease.

-A part of paint is coloring, the trail marking colors are just to make sure trails are unique from one another and that you don’t mistakenly hike on the wrong trail.
+A part of paint is coloring, the trail marking colors are just to make sure trails are unique and you don’t mistakenly hike on the wrong trail.

 Cairns